ITPC-115/javascript-discussion/JavaScript/lesson_4/Lecture.md

 ![Alt text](image.png)
 *Source: https://www.scientecheasy.com/wp-content/uploads/2022/03/javascript-object-example.png*

-### Create a new object in javascript with object literal notation
+### Create a new object in javascript with object literal notation and Object Constructor

 > In creating an array we commonly use square brackets `[]`, but when creating object literal we use curly braces`{}`.

-Code Example:
+Object literal notation:
 ``` js
 let user = {
     name: 'Juan',